tajo/react-range/README.md

 }) => React.ReactNode;
 ```

-`renderThumb` prop to define your thumb. \*\*Your function gets four parameters and should return a React component:
+`renderThumb` prop to define your thumb. **Your function gets four parameters and should return a React component**:

 - `props` - it has multiple props that you need to spread over your thumb element
 - `value` - a number, relative value based on `min`, `max`, `step` and the thumb's position